 (1) The arc expansion is directly K, and the arc length of the neutral layer is taken. λ＝ 0.5T

-(2) Expansion with straight edge on one side.
+(2) Expansion with the straight edge on one side.

 L = A + K

-(k is the arc length of neutral layer)
+(k is the arc length of the neutral layer)

 Fig. 11 Schematic diagram of arc bending

-Sheet metal parts are widely used in electromechanical, light industry, automobile industries.
+Sheet metal parts are utilized extensively in the electromechanical, light industry, and automotive industries.

-The unfolded shape of sheet metal parts is the main basis of blanking size, which determines the size and shape of blanking.
+The unfolded form of sheet metal parts is the primary determining factor for blank size, which in turn affects the size and shape of the blank.

-In the past, the traditional unfolding methods of sheet metal parts have become more and more unsuitable to the modern design requirements due to the disadvantages of long cycle, low efficiency and poor quality.
+However, traditional methods of unfolding sheet metal parts have become increasingly inadequate in meeting modern design needs due to their long cycles, low efficiency, and poor quality.

 To address these shortcomings, the use of advanced CAD systems has become increasingly prevalent in recent years.